johannesgiorgis/personal-website/content/post/2019-02-16-introducing-datascience-challenges.md

 categories: ['projects']
 tags: ['data science challenges']
 keywords: ['tech', 'data science']
+thumbnailImagePosition: 'left'
+thumbnailImage: /images/post/2019-02-16-introducing-datascience-challenges/data_science_challenges_word_cloud.jpeg
 ---

 Become a better Data Scientist by working on Data Science Challenges.
 Because that's what heroes do!

 <!--more-->

+{{< image classes="fancybox center clear" src="/images/post/2019-02-16-introducing-datascience-challenges/data_science_challenges_word_cloud.jpeg" >}}

 # Introduction

 Data Science Challenges is an opportunity to flex your data science muscles by working on various types of Data Science projects.
 Projects will span the full gamut of Data Science - from working with APIs to cleaning, analyzing and visualizing data, to building machine learning models and deploying them as web applications/services.

-My hope for this project is that it enables anyone interested in Data Science to expand upon their existing skills by building hands on open ended projects.
-This project is aimed at people who are comfortable programming, have gone through some MOOCs and are looking to challenge themselves by applying their knowledge and skills.
+My hope for this project is that it enables anyone interested in Data Science to expand upon their existing skills by building hands-on open-ended projects.
+This project is aimed at people who are comfortable programming, have gone through some online courses and are looking to challenge themselves by applying their knowledge and skills.

 Interested in getting started?
 Here is the [Github] repo that you fork.